 Your surgeon will explain how to prepare for your operation.
 If you smoke, for example, you’ll be asked to stop.
 Smoking increases your risk of getting an infection after surgery, which can slow down your recovery.
 It can also lead to complications.

-Ovarian cysts are usually removed as a day-case procedure, which means you can go home the same day as you have the procedure.
-The operation is done under general anaesthesia – this means you’ll be asleep during the procedure.
-You’ll be asked not to eat or drink anything for about six hours beforehand.
-You may also be asked to wear compression stockings to help prevent blood clots forming in the veins in your legs.
+Ovarian cysts are usually removed by keyhole surgery as a day-case procedure.
+This means you can go home on the same day.
+The operation is done under general anaesthesia.
+If you have a general anaesthesic, you’ll be asleep during the operation.
+You’ll be asked to follow fasting instructions.
+This means not eating or drinking, usually for about six hours, before your surgery.
+It’s important to follow your anaesthetist’s advice.

 Your nurse will give you some advice about caring for your healing wounds before you go home.
+They may also give you some painkillers to take.
 You may be given a date for a follow-up appointment.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 After your surgery, you may have some side-effects.
 These should be mostly temporary and may include:

 - pain or discomfort in your lower tummy for a few days after your operation

 - a small amount of vaginal bleeding for up to 48 hours

 - feeling more tired than usual for a few days

 Complications are when more serious, unexpected problems occur during or after your procedure.